The 5 Things In Your Bedroom Stopping You From Sleeping Well

 We spend about one third of our lifetime asleep.
 If you live, say, 80 years, that’s 27 years, or 9,733 days, or a whopping 233,600 hours spent asleep.
-It's therefore worth taking the time to think about how to design the perfect bedroom for achieving 27 years of good quality sleep.
+It is therefore worth taking the time to think about how to create the perfect bedroom to achieve 27 years of good quality sleep.

 There are 5 elements of your bedroom environment that can make or break your sleep.